-In addition, at the Annual General Meeting of Vidrala, S.A., shareholders gave the Board of Directors authorisation for the derivative acquisition of treasury shares, directly or through group companies, and for a reduction of share capital, as appropriate, to cancel the treasury shares, conferring the necessary powers to the Board of Directors to execute them.
+In reference to treasury shares, at the Annual General Meeting of Vidrala, S.A. celebrated on May 28, 2019, shareholders gave the Board of Directors authorisation for the derivative acquisition of treasury shares, directly or through group companies, and for a reduction of share capital, as appropriate, to cancel the treasury shares, conferring the necessary powers to the Board of Directors to execute them.